GRADUATE STUDIES (GRAD)

 Permission of PSM Program Director is required.
 Course matches student teams with a small business that has received a phase 1 SBIR.
 Students will be guided through development of a commercialization plan.
 Topics include: conducting market research and analysis of findings, intellectual property protection, team selection, and business model alternatives.

-This class introduces future researchers to the rewards of and obstacles to research: the causes and consequences of misconduct; the rights and obligations of professionals; the habits of excellent mentors.
+This class introduces current and future researchers to the rewards of and obstacles to research: the causes and consequences of misconduct; the rights and obligations of professionals; the habits of excellent mentors.
+The course will give an overview of traditional ethical theories, such as utilitarian and Kantian theories, and challenge students to apply those theories to their own research and practice.
+NOTE: This course will not satisfy the NIH Responsible Conduct of Research (RCR) requirement.

 Regulatory agency fundamentals, regulatory process for drug, medical device, cosmetic and agrochemical products.
 Industry, regulatory agency representatives and consultants will be invited to speak directly about their regulatory policies, challenges, and expectations.
 Students will develop and present a regulatory submission package as part of a group project.